 Everything written down in this post is based on the original paper by Thomas Guthrie Zimmerman “Personal Area Networks (PAN): Near-Field Intra-Body Communication” – published at the MIT in 1995.

 Using the body as a communication channel is an interesting approach to send sensor-data from one part of the body to another part of the body – or to another body.
 This may be very useful for e-textile projects.
 Especially when it is not possible to use conductive material to transmit data.

 Disclaimer: While the project suggests to carry a transmitter close to the body, the project presented here does not allow this.
-When the transmitter is too close to the body the signal gets disturbed and transmission may fail.
-Shielding the transmitter circuit may help.
+When the transmitter-circuit is too close to the body the signal gets disturbed and transmission may fail.
+Shielding the transmitter-circuit may help.
 An updated version of the circuit may solve this problem.

 Human body – a perfect conductor

 - internal resistance (blood, inner organs): ~250 Ohm / meter

 - isolated with skin in order of mega- to giga-ohms

 In general terms a PAN transmitter perturbs the electrical potential of the environment and the receiver detects these perturbations.
 Another way to state the communication mechanism is to say the transmitter is capacitively coupled to the receiver.

 The current return path is provided by the air (dielectric) and earth ground (dielectric and conductor)